 Step 2: Weave the cloth tape measure through the belt loops of your pants as shown in the example.
 If you want a hip or waist belt, measure at your natural waistline or at the height you would typically wear the belt.

 Our belts can be worn with any kind of outfit - jeans, dresses, kilts, etc. Measure where you want to wear your belt.
-For example, if you wear it at your natural waist, measure there.
+For example, if you wear it at your natural waistline, measure there.
 If you wear it on your hips, measure through the belt loops of a pair of pants.

 Step 3: Pull the tape measure snug, but not uncomfortably so.
 Take note of your measurement to the nearest quarter inch.
 It is important to get the correct measurement, so use a mirror or a friend to help if you need to.

 The belt sizes listed give a range of tightest to loosest that it can be worn.
 Choose the one that your measurement is in the middle of.
 Our goal is to make you a belt that fits snug initially and that you fit in one of the two middle belt holes.
 For example, if you measured your waist as 37.25 inches, buy a size 36 belt.

 If you can't find your size in our size charts or are just looking for a super perfect fit, we can make a custom size for you.
 Be sure to measure to the nearest quarter inch, not the nearest inch.
-The more precise you are in your measurement, the better the fit will be.
+The more precise you are in your waist measurement, the better the fit will be.

 Step 1: Measure your body as described above.

 Step 2: Select CUSTOM SIZE from the size options for one of our handmade leather belts.
 Write your waist measurement to the nearest quarter inch in the section provided.
 Write something like: "I measured myself and my measurement is 37.25 inches."
 We will make a belt size based on your exact measurements, with a few holes bigger and smaller so you can continue to wear your belt if your body changes.